 While everyone is fanning out about Xaomi, let's not forget that there are other legit Chinese brands out there.
 Namely, Huawei, OnePlus, Bluedio, KZ and now BlitzWolf.
 Today we're looking at BlitzWolf's $17 power bank and braided cables.

-Cheap cables are a concern for many people: they only work for shorts periods of time, break away quickly, and they take longer time to charge gadgets.
-And since manufacturers sell their OEM cables for more than I am willing to pay, I get my cables from China.
+Cheap cables are a concern for many people: they only work for shorts periods of time, break quickly, and take longer time to charge gadgets.
+And since manufacturers sell their OEM cables for more than we are willing to pay, we get our cables directly from China.

 The cables actually feel extremely sturdy.
 I’ve had braided cables before but none of them felt as strong as these ones.
 For some reason, the shortest length these cables came in was 1 meter, or 3 feet.